katarinagresova/GenBenchQC/README.md

                         Types of reports to generate.
 Default: [html] --end_position END_POSITION
                         End position of the sequences to plot in the per position plots.
+  --plot_type {violin,boxen}
+                        Type of the plot to generate for per sequence nucleotide content.
+                        For bigger datasets, "boxen" is recommended.
+Default: boxen.
   --log_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         Logging level, default to INFO.
   --log_file LOG_FILE   Path to the log file.